-Attorneys Dedicated to Protecting Rights of Clients Injured in Car Accidents in Palm Beach County, Broward County, and Across South Florida
+Auto Accident Attorneys in South Florida Dedicated to Protecting the Rights of Clients Injured in Car Crashes in Broward County, Palm Beach County, and Across FL

-Types of South Florida Car Accident Cases We Handle
+Types of Florida Car Accident Cases We Handle

-The legal team at Gonzalez & Cartwright, P.A. has experience representing clients who have been injured in car accidents throughout South Florida.
+The legal team at Gonzalez & Cartwright, P.A. has experience representing clients who have been injured in car accidents throughout Florida.
 We handle all types of car accident claims, including: